mohankapil3/spark/monte-carlo/README.md

   3. SourceDataCollector class combines parser and cleanser to provide unified interface for collecting financial instrument pricing data and market factors.

   4. Then we create predictive models using linear regression (see RiskCalculator.scala).
-Simplistic approach has been taken, no where near to real world risk models.
+Simplistic approach has been taken, nowhere near to real world risk models.

   5. Spark SQL DataSet objects are used instead of normal RDD objects to utilize richer aggregation API provided by DataSet objects.